kenmaready/sudoku-solver/README.md

 ## To run:

-Run the main.exe file from the directory in which you save this.
+Run the `main.exe` file from the directory in which you save this.
 The terminal will prompt you to enter a filename for a puzzle you want to solve. `puzzle1.txt` and `puzzle2.txt` have been provided as examples.
 Currently, the solver solves puzzle1 correctly, but will arrive at an 'illegal' solution for puzzle2.
 Once I implement the 3x3 grid-check it should solve that one correctly as well.

 ## Format for puzzle files:

-The format for the puzzle files is a .txt file containing 3-integer sets where the integers represent:
+The format for the puzzle files is a .txt file containing 3-integer sets where the integers represent:\
 `x y val`

-x is the x-coordinate (1-9) of the cell you're instructing the program to fill, y is the y-coordinate (1-9) and val is the value (1-9) you want to put in that cell.
+where `x` is the x-coordinate (1-9) of the cell you're instructing the program to fill, `y` is the y-coordinate (1-9) and `val` is the value (1-9) you want to put in that cell.
 There should be no header row or other data in the file.
 For example, the first ten rows of puzzle1.txt look like this:
 `1 2 6`\
 `1 3 9`\
 `1 5 1`\